Chef-s-Table-Team/chefs-table/README.md

    * User will log-in
 * Register Screen
    * User will register
+* Compose Screen
+    * User will be able to compose a recipe based off the recipe selected!
 * Stream
     * User will be able to see a feed of recipes and photos.
 * Recipe Selection Screen